-Healthy Kids Challenge® posts grant opportunities offered by various organizations and agencies that may help you support kids in making healthy eating and physical activity choices.
+Healthy Kids Challenge® does not administer grants.
+We do however, post grant opportunities offered by other organizations and agencies that may help you support kids in making healthy eating and physical activity choices.

 HKC's staff of registered dietitians provides assistance and resources to make a healthy difference for kids and families!
 Note that the General Mills Champions for Healthy Kids Grant application has been posted.
 The application must be submitted by a Registered Dietitian Nutritionist (RDN) or Dietetic Technician, Registered (DTR) member of the Academy of Nutrition and Dietetics.
 Contact HKC for ideas and resources.

 Please Note: Healthy Kids Challenge (HKC) does not administer the following funding opportunities.

 Deadline: April 30, 2014